 Neural engineering is a rapidly growing discipline in which engineering principles are applied to the design of technologies to understand, repair, and enhance the function of the nervous system.
 The Bachelor of Science (B.S.) degree in Neural Engineering (NE) seeks to provide a rigorous and focused training at the intersection of neuroscience and engineering fundamentals.
 Graduates of the program will contribute, in a variety of ways, to efforts that seek to improve human health.
 For example, recent advances in neural engineering have restored mobility to individuals with paralysis, relieved symptoms of movement disorders, reduced chronic pain, restored the sense of hearing, and enabled noninvasive monitoring of electrical signals from individual neurons in the living brain.

-- Join the inaugural NE class and become a part of history!
+- New for Fall 2023!
+Join the inaugural NE class and become a part of history.
+Transfers open 2025.

 Discover your power.
 Become a Grainger Engineer.

 Your path to Grainger Engineering starts with connecting your passion and interests with the opportunities available in one of our 15 top-ranked major programs.
 Explore your options and gather the information you need to take the next step and apply.